getsentry/snuba/docs/source/contributing/environment.rst

 This command runs unit and integration tests::

-    make develop (if you have not run it already) make test
+    devenv sync (if you have not run it already) make test

 Running sentry tests against snuba